If Jesus pre-existed, he wasn’t a human, John 17:5

 1. Are we to suppose that the first person of the godhead gave glory and loved the second person of the godhead only before the foundation of the world?
 Why not in eternity past?

 2. The Father GAVE the son glory before the foundation of the world.
-This means there was a time even before the foundation of the world when the second person of the godhead did not have glory, and was GIVEN glory.
+This means there was a time even before the foundation of the world when the second person of the godhead DID NOT HAVE glory, and was GIVEN glory.
 Why did the first person of the godhead have to give glory to the second person of the godhead before the foundation of the world?

 Deity of Christ interpreters create contradictions and dilemmas like these because what they believe is not the truth.